 Credit cards are one of the most common types of debt amongst Canadians.
 Credit cards, a type of revolving credit, are automatically renewed as soon as you pay them off.
 Financial institutions offer credit cards with a variety of different interest rates and fees attached.
 While credit cards can help a person build credit, fees and rates can turn into huge expenses and create big credit issues if not managed responsibly.
 It’s important to have both installment and revolving credit on your file to show lenders that you’re capable of handling all forms of debt.
 Having one or two credit cards is great if you can keep up with payments and remain aware of all fees and changes to interest rates.

 With revolving credit, you can borrow money at your own disclosure to make purchases.
 Carrying credit cards is a convenient option for handling less cash, and some credit card companies offer interest-free grace periods on new cards or have rewards and benefits that can help you save.

-If you are carrying high balances that are very close to your credit card limit, especially if this is on more than one card or account, this can indicate that you are unable to stay on top of your credit levels.
-As a result this can lower you rating even further and make it challenging to obtain future loan approval.
+Late or missed loan payments will negatively impact a credit score.
+Your goal as a borrower is to make every monthly payment on-time and pay off revolving credit accounts in full each month.
+Missing a monthly payment or going over your available credit card funds can hurt your score.
+Carrying high balances that are very close to your credit card limit, especially on more than one account, can indicate that you are unable to stay on top of your credit levels.
+As a result, this can lower you rating even further and make it challenging to obtain future loan approval.